-The line -l select=[nodes] is used to request the total number of compute nodes required for your job (1 in the example above).
+The line -l select=[nodes:ncpus=72] is used to request the total number of compute nodes required for your job (1 in the example above).

-The #PBS lines provide options to the job submission system where "-l select" specifies that we want to reserve 1 compute node for our job; the "-l walltime=00:01:00" line sets the maximum job length to 1 minute; "-A y15" sets the budget to charge the job to "y15"; "-N sharpen" sets the job name to "sharpen".
+The #PBS lines provide options to the job submission system where "-I select" specifies that we want to reserve 1 compute node for our job - the minimum job size on Cirrus is 1 node (36 cores); the "-I walltime=00:01:00" sets the maximum job length to 1 minute; "-A y15" sets the budget to charge the job to "y15"; "-N sharpen" sets the job name to "sharpen".

 The remaining lines are the commands to be executed in the job.
-Here we have a comment beginning with "#", a directory change to \$PBS_O_WORKDIR (an environment variable that specifies the directory the job was submitted from) and then the "sharpen" executable is run.
+Here we have a comment beginning with "#", a directory change to \$PBS\O\WORKDIR (an environment variable that specifies the directory the job was submitted from) and then the sharpen executable is run.

-Submitting scripts to PBS
+3.9.2 Submitting scripts to PBS